tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 **VO**
 It feels like new technology is coming out every single day.
 There's always some ground breaking discovery.
 A new thing to learn.
 As this happens, I find myself more and more gravitating towards the past.
 I just find it more comforting and I'm not really sure why.
-But one you should know about me thing about me: I don't like not knowing why.

 *INT.
 WI Camera looking through books.
 Pull out book to reveal.*
+**To camera**
+And I don't like not knowing why.

+**VO**
 So I started with reading about how trends evolve.
+I found research papers.
+Books.

+And that's when I realized...

 *INT.
+Med center framing*
+**To camera**
+This is going to be more work than I thought.

+*CU: Quick cuts on different lighting setups to show time pass.
+Build chaos.*
+**VO**
+I read about old thrift shops, the creation of value from trash, design trends from the last 100 years, and Macklemore??
+*INT.
 WI Top down shot.
 Sitting on the floor.
 Papers surrounding me.*

-This ended up going a lot deeper than I expected.
-From old thrift shops, to the creation of value from trash, to Macklemore??

-But before I could get too deep into why this resurgence is happening, I needed to understand where this idea of "vintage" even comes from.

 *I look up and throw some papers.
-Camera tracks up through the roof, up to global level on a map, over to London.*
+Camera tracks up through the roof, up to map, over to London.*

+**VO**
+The research was getting overwhelming, so I decided to simplify my approach and start with figuring out where the idea of vintage comes from.

 #### The Emergence of Vintage

+**VO**
 And that brings us to London.
 In the 1960s.
 *London, warp into historical imagery, buildings pop.*

-*Zoom out from fullscreen to show youtube home page.
-Cursor goes to close video.*
+It turns out that the idea of vintage is a product of the industrial revolution allowing factories to create mass prod...

-Wait wait wait.
+*Cursor goes to close video.
+Track on cursor.
+Zoom out to show youtube* Wait wait wait.
 I know history is like boring or whatever but I promise this is important.
 Just bear with me.

 *Zoom back in*

 The industrial revolution allowed factories to create mass produced consumer goods.
+Before that, clothing was really expensive.

-And now that factory made clothing is widely available and relatively cheap, secondhand clothing becomes associated with poverty.
+Now that factory made clothing is widely available and relatively cheap, secondhand clothing becomes associated with poverty.

-*Transition talking head*
+**Transition talking head**

 And in this weird social status game that everyones playing, wearing clothes that are associated with being poor isn't cool, so people stop wearing used clothes. [^1]

 *Back to historical graphic*
+**VO**
 That is until the 1960s in London.

 Around this time, the UK is undergoing a shift in taste at home.